johan162/office-seating-optimizer/README.md

 $ podman pull ghcr.io/johan162/office-seating-optimizer:latest
 ```

-We assume your `GEMINI_API_KEY` is available as an environmental variable then the container is
+We assume your `GEMINI_API_KEY` is available as an environmental variable.
+The container is then
 run as so: